 REI continues making strides with its growing line of high-quality outdoor products which rank up there with the big brands while costing half as much.
-To design a 25 degree backpacking sleeping bag for under $300 is quite a feat — something REI deserves massive kudos for.
+To design a 25-degree backpacking sleeping bag for just $270 is quite a feat — something REI deserves massive kudos for.
 The Igneo may not be as warm as the Swallow but it’s still appropriate for three-season use.
 700-fill duck down gives this bag plenty of loft and a DWR-coated 20-denier ripstop nylon shell ensures abrasion and water resistance.

 Temperature ratings and brand labels are often confusing, so it’s important to understand this bag was given a European Norm (EN) lower-limit rating of 25 degrees Fahrenheit, while it’s EN comfort rating is 35 degrees.
 This isn’t necessarily a huge deal during the summer but is something to keep in mind during any frigid early spring or late fall days.
 For its price, however, this bag is worth every penny.
 At just 1 pound, 12 ounces and boasting excellent compressibility, the Igneo easily fits into any backpacker’s pack.